What Are Sex Offender Registries?

 • New phone numbers or email addresses

-What information are sex offenders required to provide law enforcement?
-While each state has its own registration form and required information, offenders typically must provide their:
+While each state has its own registration form and required information, offenders typically must provide the following information:

 • Current address information